sijal001/Yoga_Pose_Detection/README.md

 ## **Next Step**

-- Seprate Web Dashboard for application performing the analysis, also inuding realtime update.
+- Separate Web Dashboard for application performing the analysis, also including real time update.
-- Improve Overall alaysis Dashboard.
+- Improve Overall analysis Dashboard.
 - Use of Neural Network.
 - Improve Accuracy with Object detection.
 - Improvement of angle detection.